thejoshwolfe/nethack/README.md

      In-game time should be randomly initialized for new games, and flow with the turn counter.
      * You can ask the Oracle for the in-game time for free, and then you know it forever afterward (intrinsic chronoscience).
  * Improve the information conveyance.
-   * Non-cursed fortune cookies should be more helpful, and should fill in the encyclopedia.
+   * Uncursed fortune cookies should unlock a random tidbit from the encyclopedia.
+     Blessed fortune cookies should do the same, but select from a set of relevant tidbits, such as a possible use for a stethoscope if you're carrying a stethoscope.
-     Cursed fortune cookies should just be unhelpful instead of outright lies.
+     Cursed fortune cookies should just be vague and unhelpful instead of outright lies.
+     * Monks should start with only cursed fortune cookies, because repeatedly starting a Monk character to slowly unlock the encyclopedia would be dumb.
+       (The BCU status of fortune cookies only matters for the message, not the nutrition.)
+       You should have to work a little to uncurse or bless the fortune cookies if you want good messages.
    * Priest donations should persist and indicate progress toward the next divine protection.
    * The Oracle should be more helpful.
      * At all times, the oracle should direct you toward your next goal for free,